per person from USD 1650

 - Tips and gratitude provided to staff.

-Best physical condition is required to trek in Nepal’s high altitude.
+The best physical condition is required to trek in Nepal’s high altitude.
 Without some pre-trek training or a good level of basic fitness, it can be hard.
-We suggest running, walking, hiking on the hill, climbing stairs rather than elevators to prepare for the trek.
-Include swimming, rowing, biking in your daily base training.
+We suggest running, walking, hiking on the hill, and climbing stairs rather than elevators to prepare for the trek.
+Include swimming, rowing, and biking in your daily base training.

 Basic further experience and strength required for Trekking